zenrocklabs/zenrock-docs/docs/docs/testnet-guides/zrchain_gardia_testnet/explore-ethereum/policy-swap.md

 </div>

-In the next step chose the participants from the workspace and select which should be part of the policy.
+In the next step choose the participants from the workspace and select which should be part of the policy.
 In the case following this guide, we want both parties to approve a request, therefore, both participants are added.
-Also increasind the counter to 2 indicates that both parties need to approve under this policy.
+Also increasing the counter to 2 indicates that both parties need to approve under this policy.

 <div style={{maxWidth: "400px", margin: "0 auto"}}>